numbbo/coco/docs/bbob-biobj/functions/source/index.rst

  * :math:`K_{\rm id}^{f_\beta} = K_{\rm id}^{f_\alpha} + 1`

-.. ..
-TODO:: should be :math:`2 K - 1` instead of :math:`2 K + 1`, no?
-..
-Dimo: no, the above and the examples below are correct (checked in code-experiments/src/suite_biobj.c, line 190)

 If we find that above conditions are not satisfied for all dimensions and functions in the ``bbob-biobj`` suite, we increase the instance-id of the second objective successively until both properties are fulfilled.